-- Discuss recent regulatory changes; - Review the Child Protection and Safeguarding Policy at least once a year and report to the Trustees; - Confirm that measures have been taken to ensure that staff and pupils are aware of the policy and that it is published on the intranet and website; - Review effective implementation of the Child Protection and Safeguarding Policy.
-The meeting will review implementation of the safeguarding policy looking at evidence to demonstrate: - Training - Reporting lines; - Review of any relevant complaints; - Working with the Local Safeguarding Children Board (feedback from meetings); - Reflection and learning from recent cases or sector guidance. - To annually review those policies relevant to the meeting, which are then taken by the Headteacher to the Advisory Board for their consideration/discussion and then for final ratification by the Board of Trustees.
+- Monitor the Single Central Record - Monitor the agreed safeguarding audit tool - Discuss recent regulatory changes; - Review the Child Protection and Safeguarding Policy at least once a year and report to the Trustees; - Confirm that measures have been taken to ensure that staff and pupils are aware of the policy and that it is published on the intranet and website; - Review effective implementation of the Child Protection and Safeguarding Policy.
+The meeting will review implementation of the safeguarding policy looking at evidence to demonstrate: - Training - Reporting lines; - Review of any relevant complaints; - Working with the Local Safeguarding Children Board (feedback from meetings); - Reflection and learning from recent cases or sector guidance. - To annually review those policies relevant to the meeting, which are then taken by the Headteacher to the Board for their consideration/discussion before final ratification.